 According to new federal guidelines, all schools must have a Threat Assessment Plan and Team (TAT) trained and ready to respond to assess and manage potential threats of violence toward their school (property, personnel, or students).
 In order to more efficiently and effectively identify potential threatening persons, assess the relative probability of a threat being carried out, and devising and implementing a plan of response to reduce the likelihood of violence and/or mitigate the impact of violence that has been or is being carried out.
 Many effective TATs are comprised of educators, administration, law enforcement, mental health, and other first responders.

 jail-based treatment program

-Several days each week, CCSI has dedicated staff go to the local jail to perform intake / diagnostic assessments and provide ongoing counseling services to inmates who request it.
+Several days each week, CCS has dedicated staff go to the local jail to perform intake / diagnostic assessments and provide ongoing counseling services to inmates who request it.
 The ability to have mental health services available to inmates prior to their release is a great benefit that is aimed at improving post-release compliance with mandated therapy/treatment orders, reduce acting out / violence during their incarceration, and ultimately reducing recidivism.

-A weekly, time-limited, semi-open group for CCSI adult female clients who are survivors of some form of trauma (e.g., physical, sexual, or psychological abuse) is periodically held at CCSI and is led by one of our highly qualified female therapists.
+A weekly, time-limited, semi-open group for CCS adult female clients who are survivors of some form of trauma (e.g., physical, sexual, or psychological abuse) is periodically held at CCS and is led by one of our highly qualified female therapists.
 Focused topics of discussion may include, but are not limited to, education about the nature and effects of trauma on day-to-day life as well as practical coping strategies to improve daily functioning and reduce such symptoms as trouble sleeping and intrusive thoughts.

 school / trauma consultation services